Chart Color Schemes

 Flynn ranks among the top 25% of areas assessed nationally for overall employment performance

-This contrasts with the Rest of NT where employment fell by 1.7%, labour force contracted by 1.8%, and unemployment fell marginally.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth at 6.6% over five years and 13.7% over ten years, with significant variations between industry sectors.
-Applying these projections to Flynn's employment mix suggests local growth of approximately 6.9% over five years and 14.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Agriculture, forestry & fishing had a lower representation with only 0.3% of Flynn's workforce compared to 5.0% in the Rest of NT.
+Over the year to June 2025, labour force levels decreased by 1.8%, employment declined by 1.8%, leaving unemployment broadly unchanged.
+In comparison, the Rest of NT saw employment fall by 1.7%, labour force contract by 1.8%, and marginal unemployment reduction.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years nationally.
+Applying these projections to Flynn's employment mix suggests local growth of approximately 6.9% over five years and 14.3% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment